petcupaula/git-flow-practice/README.md

   git push origin [name_of_your_new_branch]
   ```

-* In GitHub, submit a Pull Request to the original repository, selecting the branch from which you
+* In GitHub, submit a Pull Request to the original repository, selecting the `[original_branch]` from which you
 based your changes (in the original repository) and `[name_of_your_new_branch]` (from your forked
 repository).